 - You would have to gain qualifications approved by the Financial Conduct Authority (FCA) which regulates the financial services sector.
 These could be qualifications from the Chartered Institute for Securities and Investment (CISI) or the Chartered Financial Analysts Society of the UK (CFA UK).

 - You might take a professional qualification.
-Depending on what area you decide to specialise in, you could take qualifications from the Chartered Institute of Bankers in Scotland (CIOBS), the Institute of Chartered Secretaries and Administrators (ICSA), the Chartered Financial Analyst (CFA) examination or Investment Foundations Programme from the CFA Institute, or any of the professional accountancy bodies.
+Depending on what area you decide to specialise in, you could take qualifications from the Chartered Institute of Bankers in Scotland (CIOBS), ICSA: The Governance Institute, the Chartered Financial Analyst (CFA) examination or Investment Foundations Programme from the CFA Institute, or any of the professional accountancy bodies.

 - Other relevant qualifications are offered by the Institute of Financial Services (IFS) and the Association of Corporate Treasurers (ACT).